 Birth control pills, be gone!
 Stop taking oral contraceptives a few months before you hope to get pregnant.
 Some women worry having traces of the pill in their system could cause miscarriages; whether or not that’s true, your cycle could be irregular for up to six months after your last dose, making due date calculation harder.

 2. Next, get to know your cycles.

 You know what’s completely false?
 That Day 14 of your cycle is the day when all women of childbearing age are most likely to conceive.
 This day is indeed magic if you have a textbook, 28-day cycle, but it took me several months of wild, Day 14 cavorting about to realize that Day 21 was my lucky day.
-If you have regular cycles of any length, you will want to take the total number of days in your typical cycle and subtract 14 to find your most fertile time period (and please get romantic not just on that day, but in the days before and after that day, for optimal success).
+If you have regular cycles of any length, you will want to take the total number of days in your typical cycle and subtract 14 to find your most fertile time period (and please get romantic not just on that day, but in the days before and after that day, for optimal success…and fun!).

 3. Make a pre-prenatal appointment with your OB/GYN.

 You’ll want to let your obstetrician know that you’re hoping to get pregnant–she can give you a thorough check up to make sure all systems are a go, and she can also give you a ballpark idea of how many cycles you should let pass without a positive pregnancy test before you need to consider an escalated plan of attack.
 If you’re in your twenties or early thirties with no known medical problems, that might mean waiting a good year before you get a referral to a fertility specialist.
 If you’re in your mid to late 30s, she might give you a few months.
 And if you’re pushing 40 or higher, it wouldn’t be unusual for a doctor to recommend a consultation with a reproductive specialist right away, since time is of the essence.